-IBIS Rice is an ambitious, not-for-profit conservation enterprise working with Cambodian farmers to produce world-class, organic jasmine rice while standing guard for Mother Nature in a region whose biodiversity is a magnet for poachers and loggers.
+IBIS Rice is a mission-driven business working with Cambodian farmers to produce world-class, organic jasmine rice while standing guard for Mother Nature in a region whose biodiversity is a magnet for poachers and loggers.
 We launched in 2009, and, thanks to our consumers, we are already protecting 500,000 hectares of precious forest and wetlands, conserving more than 50 endangered animal species, and increasing the incomes of 1,000 rice-farming families.

 IBIS Rice partners with farmers who are willing to rethink their operations, balancing generations of hereditary know-how with today’s technology and ideas.
 We work only inside national parks, replenishing the rice fields between harvests, and the farmers are committed to zero expansion of their farmland.
 Our emblem, the Giant Ibis, is the national bird of Cambodia and No. 1 on our list of animals to save from extinction.

 The IBIS Rice initiative began when we discovered how endangered animals, like the Giant Ibis, were competing with humans for the same prized natural resources in one of the last remaining ecosystems of its kind.
 The humans were winning, obviously, and the Ibis was as good as extinct.
 So, together with local farmers, we devised a plan where man and animal could coexist while actually improving the state of their habitat.

 We buy paddy (rice still in its husk or not yet threshed) directly from the farmers—paying up to 50% above market price.
 We process, package, market and sell a range of jasmine wholefoods and snacks, allowing the farmers to focus on working their land.
 In exchange, they commit to zero deforestation and zero poaching, certifying them as Wildlife Friendly and preserving a slice of one of Southeast Asia’s most diverse ecosystems.